Sunday Afternoon Self Guided Visits

 - Please respect the health safety measures, and in particular the social distancing.

-- Wearing a mask is mandatory in the temple: please bring a mask for each person (except children under the age of 11).
+- Wearing a mask is mandatory on the Lerab Ling site, in the temple and in the dining room: please bring a mask for each person (except children under the age of 11).

 What have we put in place to welcome you